|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Sonja Lyons

 Adult respiratory distress syndrome (ARDS) is a form of severe lung damage.
 It is a life-threatening lung condition.
-ARDS can occur in very ill or severely injured people.
-It is not a specific disease.
+ARDS occurs in people who are very ill or severely injured.
+Most will already be under care in a hospital.

-ARDS may occur within few days of a lung or bone marrow transplantation.
+ARDS may also occur within few days of a lung or bone marrow transplantation.

 Risk Factors TOP